AlanJs26/goyabu-cli/README.md

 <!--Clone este repositório e, na pasta do programa, execute o comando `bash install.sh`-->

-Clone this repository in the program folder and execute the command `bash install.sh`
+Clone this repository and run the install script

+`git clone 'https://github.com/AlanJs26/goyabu-cli' && cd goyabu-cli && ./install.sh`

 <!--Com isso digitando `anime` no terminal, o programa deve funcionar-->

-Now, type `anime` in the terminal to run the program
+To run the program type `anime` in the terminal

 <!--## Instalação manual-->
 ## ⚙ Manual installation

+Clone this repository `git clone 'https://github.com/AlanJs26/goyabu-cli' && cd goyabu-cli`

-Execute `pip install -r requirements.txt`
+Install all pythons dependencies `pip install -r requirements.txt`

 <!--Assim o programa pode ser executado com `python anime.py` -->
-To run, type `python anime.py` in the program folder
+To run the program, type `python anime.py` in the program folder or add to system path

+## ⚠️ Warning

+Currently all animes are being downloaded from Goyabu, so all subtitles are in **Portuguese**

+I have plans to add **English** support along with TV shows and movies, but this will take a while